Stig Rindborg

 Stig Axel Johannes Rindborg (30 September 1929 – 17 July 2018) was a Swedish politician, member of the Moderate Party, and lawyer.
 Rindborg was a Member of parliament in 1985, and 1991–2002.
-He has also held the title of Financial County Councillor on Stockholm County Council during the 1980s.
+He has also held the title of President of the Stockholm County Council during the 1980s.
 As a member of parliament he served on the taxation, law and finance committees.

 Aside from politics, Stig Rindborg drove a law firm, was chairman of the lobby organisation Företagarna and was a board member in several companies.